matth-x/MicroOcpp/README.md

 - [x] add support for multiple power connectors
 - [ ] reach full compliance to OCPP 1.6 Smart Charging Profile
 - [ ] **get ready for OCPP 2.0.1**

+## Further help

+I hope this guide can help you to successfully integrate an OCPP controller into your EVSE.
+If something needs clarification or if you have a question, please send me a message.

+:envelope: : matthias A⊤ esp8266-ocpp DО⊤ com

+If your project is very complex or goes beyond integrating OCPP and you want professional assistance, you can contact me as well.
+I'm looking forward to hearing about your ideas!